ldn-softdev/jtc/User Guide.md

 (`[]`), thus when it gets interpolated via template `[{}, {{$1}}, {{$2}}]` it becomes `[, "a", "b"]` - which is an invalid JSON.
 However, `jtc` is aware of such empty iterables and handles them properly, allowing extending even empty arrays and objects without failures.

+All the same applies for when interpolating _JSON objects_.

 ### Search quantifiers interpolation